Beginner’s Guide to Deep Sky Astrophotography

 Why You Need to Stack and Calibrate Images

-Here is a look at why we stack images.
+Here is a look at why we stack images using image-stacking software.
 The image on the left a single 2-minute exposure, with plenty of noise, and poor signal.
-The image on the right includes 70 x 2-minute exposures (non-linear) for a stronger signal and less noise.

 astrophotography basics

-You are not limited to the restraints of a single, noisy image with a weak signal to noise ratio.
+You are not limited to the restraints of a single, noisy image with a weak signal-to-noise ratio.

-I won’t go deep into calibration frames in this article, because I have covered these items in previous posts.
 But I will say that one method involves taking pictures with the lens cap on (dark frames), and the other with a white t-shirt stretched over the objective of the telescope (flat frames).

 When you are ready to take your passion (and magnification) further, you can upgrade from a small camera lens and attach a telescope or telephoto camera lens to your DSLR, and use nearly identical camera settings for an up-close view.